jalagar/animated-art-engine/README.md

 Install [gifski](https://gif.ski/).
 I recommend using brew `brew install gifski` if you're on Mac OSX.
 If you don't have brew you can install it using [brew](https://brew.sh/) on Mac OSX.
 Or if you're on Windows you can install it using [Chocolatey](https://community.chocolatey.org/): `choco install gifski`.

+If you're on Linux, some people were having issues with `gifski` so you can skip installing it.
+You will have to set the `gifTool` config to `imageio` instead (see later instructions).

 If none of those methods work, follow instructions on gifski [gifski Github](https://github.com/ImageOptim/gifski).
 Gifski is crucial for this tool because it provides the best gif generation out of all the tools I checked out (PIL, imageio, ImageMagic, js libraries).

 If you plan on developing on this repository, run `pre-commit` to install pre-commit hooks.

+If you're on Windows you can optionally install [Make](https://www.gnu.org/software/make/) by running `choco install make`.
+Make is already pre-installed on Mac.

 ### Installation